lisael/jay/README.md

 1. What does `jay` mean ?
   - Nothing.
 I wrote this an evening listening to Jay Reatard.
-  - 3 letters, left-hand/right-hand balanced on a qwerty keyboard, no know tool with the same name...
+  - 3 letters, left-hand/right-hand balanced on a qwerty keyboard, no known tool with the same name...
 Perfect name.
+  - Did I told you about Jay Reatard ?
+I should have.

 2. Can I help ?
   - Sure!
 Open an issue, a PR, get in touch with me (`lisael` on freenode) for any comment, suggestion or critics.
 I'm sure if you start using it you'll need features in `jay` or in the Makefile.
 Please share !
   - If you like this, spread the word.
+  - Did you know that Jay plays with Lost Sounds ?